Why Local and National Law Enforcement Needs Your Help

 It's unfortunate, but lots of otherwise good and responsible citizens are reluctant to help the police and law-enforcement officials to find and identify suspects.
 In some cases, it may be that they are afraid to get involved.
 Other times, they might be hesitant because they assume that the authorities don't need any assistance from the public, unless they are tracking the kinds of major criminals you see on the local news.

 Both of these ideas are mistaken.
-Although everyday citizens certainly shouldn't be attempting to find or apprehend criminals on their own, our website allows them to look through photos from the local police departments and provide tips on suspects, all without ever providing their name or any identifying details.
+Although everyday citizens certainly shouldn't be attempting to find or apprehend criminals on their own, our website allows them to look through photos from the local police departments and retailers and provide tips on suspects, all without ever providing their name or any identifying details.

 Even more importantly, there are several reasons that local and national law enforcement officials don't just want help from the public, but may actually be needed on a regular basis:

 Criminals can hide from detectives, but not from everyone.